rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 [how to prepare it](/getting-started/prepare-up-board).

-If you are using custom rapyuta.io image on the device, the catkin workspace is already created, the *io_tutorials* repository is already present in the workspace.
+If you are using custom rapyuta.io image on the device, the catkin workspace is already created, and the *io_tutorials* repository is already present in the workspace.
 Moreover, the source code is built for you.

-If you are using either a computer with ROS installed on it or any device other than Raspberry PI or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into the workspace.
+If you are using either a computer with ROS installed on it, or any device other than Raspberry PI, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into the workspace.

 {{% notice note %}}